meilisearch/documentation/learn/getting_started/getting_ready_for_production.md

 ## Protecting Meilisearch

 Meilisearch allows you to restrict access to API endpoints.
-You can protect your Meilisearch instance by supplying it with an alphanumeric string representing your `master` key:
+You can protect your Meilisearch instance by supplying it with a `master` key composed of UTF-8 characters:

 :::: tabs